-Converting the loft is one of the most cost-effective ways to add extra living space to a home.
-New rooms within the roof can benefit from sunlight for much of the day, make the most of any views, and can have tremendous character due to the interesting roof shape.
+Not only is it one of the most cost-effective ways to add extra living space to a home, but new rooms within the roof can benefit from great natural light and make the most of any views.

 Planning Your Loft Conversion